On Saturday 23rd May, Old Fettesians based in the USA gathered online for our first ever virtual event, ‘Coffee &

-A specially commissioned book sits at the heart of our plans to celebrate the School's 150th anniversary.
+A beautifully illustrated book sits at the heart of our plans to celebrate the School's 150th anniversary.

 We are always happy to receive Fettes related archival material from any time.

 Currently, we are specifically seeking letters which give an insight into life at Fettes over the last 150 years.

 If you have access to Fettes related archival material that you would be willing to gift to the school or share on a temporary basis please do get in touch with the Fettes Archivist, Craig Marshall.